-Our Amended and Restated Certificate of Incorporation and Bylaws include provisions that may have the effect of discouraging, delaying or preventing a change in control of IES or an unsolicited acquisition proposal that a stockholder might consider favorable, including a proposal that might result in the payment of a premium over the market price for the shares held by stockholders.
+Amended and Restated Certificate of Incorporation and Bylaw Provisions that a stockholder might consider favorable, including a proposal that might result in the payment of a premium over the market price for the shares held by stockholders.
 These provisions are summarized in the following paragraphs.